AhmadBasha/codingdojo/ML/week3/stack4_week3_day2/README.md

 ## Project Intro/Objective

-The purpose of this project is pridict if someone is diabetic or not by using built models.
+The purpose of this project is predict if someone is diabetic or not by using built models.

 ### Methods Used
 * EDA